ygc506/ECE143_Project15/README.md

 ## Files Details:
 **demo.ipynb**: demonstrate all visualization figures and plots.
-**plot_demo.py**: functions used for general plots.
+                combinations of the use of functions provided in the below .py files **plot_demo.py**: functions used for general plots.
 **plot_map_income.py**: functions used for plotting US map and correlation between death rate and household income.
 **plot_cancer.py**: functions used for plotting one certain cause of death-cancer.
 **plot_CA.py**: functions used for plotting one certain state analysis - California.

 **All .csv data files is in the `data` folder **

+## Health Systme Demo:
+Instrunction: Input age, gender and state, then click submit.
+The system will find fata matching those information the user input and display the list of top five causes of death for that group of people.